 - 1 cup smoked gouda cheese, shredded

-- Quarter potatoes and place them in a medium-sized pot.
+- Roughly chop potatoes and place them in a medium-sized pot.
 Cover potatoes with cold water and bring to a boil.
-Cook for 10-15 minutes or until potatoes are easily pierced with a fork.
+Cook for an additional 10-15 minutes or until potatoes are easily pierced with a fork.

 - Drain potatoes and return them to the pot.

-- Add butter and milk to potatoes and let the butter melt for a minute.
-Then mash with a potato masher until they are relatively lump-free (I actually like a few lumps in my potatoes, but to each their own!)
+- Add butter, milk, and half-and-half to potatoes and let the butter melt for a minute.
+Then mash with a potato masher until they are relatively lump-free (I actually like a few lumps in my potatoes, but make them as smooth as you like!)